zelikos/zeliblue/README.md

 - Super+t to launch Console, also à la elementary OS
 - Other miscellaneous tweaks

+GNOME Console replaces GNOME Terminal as the default terminal; Black Box is available at first boot via yafti for more advanced needs.

 ## Installation

 While I highly recommend looking into either the [main uBlue images](https://ublue.it/images/), or [making your own](https://ublue.it/making-your-own/), you can rebase onto zelibue if you really want to via the following: